 where the TAG and the DCC cannot reach an agreement, the matters of disagreement shall be referred by the DCC to the Secretary of State for determination.
 The Secretary of State’s decision on such matters shall be final and binding for the purposes of this Code and the relevant draft CH&N Test Coverage Document shall be updated by the DCC as necessary and deemed to be final.

-The DCC shall comply with each CH&N Test Coverage Document and shall take all reasonable steps to complete the tests set out in each CH&N Test Coverage Document in accordance with the milestone plan published by the DCC for the CH&N Arrangements.
+The DCC shall comply with each CH&N Test Coverage Document in respect of a CH&N Release and shall take all reasonable steps to complete the tests set out in each CH&N Test Coverage Document in accordance with the milestones on the Joint Industry Plan.

-Revisions to a CH&N Test Coverage Document finalised pursuant to Clause 4.2.2:
+Revisions to a CH&N Test Coverage Document finalised pursuant to Clause 4.2.3: